azuredevcollege/aidevcollege/day2/CognitiveSearch/CognitiveSearch.md

 ### Querying Content

-Azure Cognitive Search now indexed all our filess via the `indexer` into the `index`.
-Ideally, we would use the REST API of Cognitive Search to perform sophisticated queries, but in our case, we can use the `Azure Search Explorer`:
+Azure Cognitive Search now indexed all our files via the `indexer` into the `index`.
+Ideally, we would use the REST API of Cognitive Search to perform sophisticated queries, but for training purpose this time, we can use the `Azure Search Explorer`:

 ![alt text](./img/azure_search_explorer.png "Azure Search Explorer")

 [Querying data](https://docs.microsoft.com/en-us/azure/search/search-query-overview) in Azure Search can get quite sophisticated, but for our example here, we can just put in a simple query.
 Let's try some search queries:

-- `"Pin to Dashboard"` --> returns `create-search-service.png` (text was recognized via OCR)
+- `"Pin to Dashboard"` --> returns `create-search-service.png` (text was recognized via OCR): It also detects key phrases, locations, personal identifiable information etc.
 - `"Los Angeles"` --> returns `MSFT_cloud_architecture_contoso.pdf` (location was recognized via OCR in image)

 Using double-quotes `"..."` will search for the whole string, rather than each substring.
 If we want to make a search term mandatory, we need to prefix a `+`.
 Try out some more queries if you like.